stellalana/liri-node-app/README.md

 movie-this allows users to enter the name of a movie and return release year, ratings, production countries, languages, plot, and actors.

 ### Random
 do-what-it-says showcases an ability to read commands from a text file and use it with a command.
 For the purposes of this project it will return the results for spotify-this-song, song name: "I Want it That Way."
+One can easily update the file random.txt to set this command to another task and submission.